 - 5. Slide the quick change ring up over the element and rotate counter clockwise until an audible click or pop is heard.
 If you do not hear the click you have not rotated the ring far enough and the element is not in the locked position.
-Another indication that the ring is in the locked position is that one set (it doesn't matter which one) of arrows located on the outside of the ring should be located directly under the air vent valve. - Open the fuel shutoff valve. - 7.
+Another indication that the ring is in the locked position is that one set (it doesn't matter which one) of arrows located on the outside of the ring should be located directly under the air vent valve. - 6.
+Remove the see-through bowl from the old element and install on the new element. - 7.
+Open the fuel shutoff valve. - 8.
 Open the air vent valve on the front of the filter header until fuel emerges free of air bubbles and then close the air vent valve.